Re-greening with Tanzanian farmers

 Digging contours to harvest rain water and prevent erosion

 Once the farmers have mastered the Kisiki Hai technique, they are enabled to use other regreening methods: Fanya Juu and Fanya Chini.
 With these methods farmers dig contours within their farmland in order to harvest rainwater.
-Fanya Chini means ‘throw it upwards’ in Swahili.
+Fanya Chini means ‘throw it downwards’ in Swahili.
 It prevents the rain falling outside of the farm from entering the farm, inhibiting erosion of the fertile soil.
-Fanya Juu means ‘throw it downwards’, and prevents the rain falling within the farm to flood away, increasing the water availability for the crops on the land.
+Fanya Juu means ‘throw it upwards’, and prevents the rain falling within the farm to flood away, increasing the water availability for the crops on the land.
 In the end it helps the farmers to regreen their land!
 Want to learn more about this technique?
 Watch the instruction movie!

 By digging bunds